ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
+% value emitted 134 !== % value emitted 137 on line 196 of mbubblesort.pt
-% value emitted 224 !== % value emitted 222 on line 299 of mbubblesort.pt
+% value emitted 221 !== % value emitted 222 on line 299 of mbubblesort.pt
-% value emitted 333 !== % value emitted 331 on line 419 of mbubblesort.pt
+% value emitted 330 !== % value emitted 331 on line 419 of mbubblesort.pt
-% value emitted 309 !== % value emitted 307 on line 434 of mbubblesort.pt
+% value emitted 306 !== % value emitted 307 on line 434 of mbubblesort.pt
 % value emitted 294 !== % value emitted 292 on line 443 of mbubblesort.pt

 ```